McAmy2001/password-generator/README.md

-# Challenge, week 3: Password Generator
+# Bootcamp Module 3: Javascript, Challenge: Password Generator

 ## In this project I was tasked to apply Java Script to starter code consisting of HTML and CSS for a password generator application.